Home Cocktails Ordinary Drink Vodka Martini

 Vodka Martini Variations

-Dirty Vodka Martini This variation adds olive brine to the mix, giving it a savory twist.
-Swap: Add olive brine instead of some dry vermouth.
+Dirty Vodka Martini This variation includes olive brine, adding a savory flavor to the classic recipe.
+Swap: Add olive brine instead of using just vodka and vermouth.

 Pairs Well With